redrum-llik/TeamCity-Terraform-Plugin/README.md

 * `terraform.version` exists
 * `tfenv.version` exists

-## System parameters
+## System properties

-If a corresponding option is enabled, system build parameters will be exported into a temporary JSON file.
+If a corresponding option is enabled, system properties will be exported into a temporary JSON file.
 This file will be supplied as the `-var-file` value.
-The dots (`.`) in parameter name are replaced with underscores (`_`) to provide a valid variable identifier.
+The dots (`.`) in property name are replaced with underscores (`_`) to provide a valid variable identifier.
 If the additional arguments field contains the `-var-file` argument too, the logic will be skipped.